implicityhq/Sleak/README.markdown

 OAuth is great when you are developing an API that is going to be released to the public.
 It can be a bit much when you are developing a private API however.

 ## Design
 Sleak is designed to make sure the API request is coming from who they say they are.
 It is not a way to encrypt or secure the data being sent with the request.
-Sleak is partially based on this [article](http://www.thebuzzmedia.com/designing-a-secure-rest-api-without-oauth-authentication/).

 ### Headers
 When making an authenticated request to the server, the client includes an `Authorization` header.